abhayaa/Solutions/README.md

-#Java
-Solutions to Euler and other random problems
+Solutions to Euler and other random problems in java